Open source · MIT · Next.js

 Your AI coding agent, in a terminal

-Agent rules files ship in the repo, and 86 REST tools across 35 domains let an agent design, stock, translate, and reconfigure the shop — destructive operations require explicit confirmation, and every write lands in the audit trail.
+Agent rules files ship in the repo, and 87 REST tools let an agent design, stock, translate, and reconfigure the shop — destructive operations require explicit confirmation, and every write lands in the audit trail.

 POST /api/v1/tools